QUICK ANSWER

 What to Do Right Now Based on Your Score

 If you scored below 65: Your preparation likely stayed almost entirely at the recall level, and the gap between what you studied and what the exam tested was wide enough that general review will not close it.
 Go back to the self-check questions at the top of this post.
 If you could not answer most of them, that confirms the issue.
 Your retake prep should look fundamentally different from your first attempt: scenario-based practice questions instead of re-reading the textbook, application-level explanations instead of flashcards with definitions, and timed practice exams instead of untimed chapter reviews.
 Give yourself a full 4 weeks.
-Start with the five heaviest content areas at the application level before touching anything else.
+Start with the highest-weighted content areas at the application level before touching anything else.
 If your first attempt used only the pre-licensing course, add a dedicated exam prep tool that tests at the level the exam actually operates at.

 Regardless of your score: the exam is not a measure of intelligence.
 It is a measure of whether your preparation matched what the exam actually tests.
 Now you know what it tests.
 Go study at that level.